vendasta/content-style-guide/11-writing-for-social-media.md

 layout: page
 ---

-We use social media to build relationships with Vendasta users and share all the cool stuff we do.
-But it also creates opportunities to say the wrong thing, put off customers, and damage our brand.
-So we’re careful and deliberate in what we post to our social channels.
+We use social media to build relationships with Vendasta's prospects and partners and share all the cool stuff we do.
+But it also creates opportunities to say the wrong thing, put off people, and damage our brand.
 This section lays out how we strike that delicate balance.

 ## Basics